Looking to sue T-Mobile? Small claims court is an option, and you may have others…

 Your demand letter can be simple and straightforward.
 It needn’t do more than tell T-Mobile who you are (your name, address, phone number and account number), what the problem is, and what you want from them.
 The whole letter can be a few sentences – remember that you are just checking a box before you file your actual claim.

-When you’re done writing, you need to mail a hard copy of the letter, preferably as certified mail or some other service that allows you to confirm delivery, to the address listed here for your state.
+When you’re done writing, you need to mail a hard copy of the letter, preferably as certified mail or some other service that allows you to confirm delivery.

 If you would like examples of demand letters or more information about how to write them, you can find an excellent guide here.